Opening Session with Stacey Abrams

-PLA is excited to welcome Sally Yates as our Opening Session speaker!
+PLA is excited to welcome Stacey Abrams as our Opening Session speaker!

-PLA thanks OCLC for its support of this event.
+PLA thanks OCLC for its exclusive support of this event.